beahunt3r/Threat-Hunting-and-Detection/Command and Control/Suspicious Network Beacons - Microsoft Defender.md

     | where RemoteIPType !in ("Reserved", "Private", "LinkLocal", "Loopback")
     | where isnotempty(RemoteIP) and RemoteIP !in ("0.0.0.0")
     | where not (ipv4_is_private(RemoteIP))
-    | where ActionType in ("ConnectionSuccess", "CsonnectionRequest", "CsonnectionFailed")
+    | where ActionType in ("ConnectionSuccess", "CsonnectionRequest", "CsonnectionFailed") // Fix the typos if you want to inlcude connreq. and connfail.
     | summarize hint.strategy=shuffle make_set(Timestamp) by DeviceId, DeviceName,InitiatingProcessAccountName, InitiatingProcessAccountDomain, InitiatingProcessFileName, RemoteIP, RemotePort
     | where array_length(set_Timestamp) > TotalEventsThresholdMin and array_length(set_Timestamp) < TotalEventsThresholdMax
     | project DeviceId, DeviceName,InitiatingProcessAccountName, InitiatingProcessAccountDomain, InitiatingProcessFileName, RemoteIP, RemotePort, Timestamp=array_sort_asc(set_Timestamp)